Backward stochastic dynamics on a filtered probability space: Introduction

 \section{Introduction}

-Stochastic differential equations (SDE) may be considered as dynamical systems perturbed by random signals which are often modelled by Brownian motion.
-The important class of stochastic differential equations considered in literature are It\^{o}'s type equations such as
+Stochastic differential equations (SDE) may be considered as dynamical systems perturbed by random signals which are often modeled by Brownian motion.
+The important class of stochastic differential equations considered in the literature are It\^{o}-type equations such as